JarbasAl/LILACS/lilacs/blog/1-LILACS-knowledge.md

 Bootstraping nodes from other databases is something we can do, but realistically we don't want to store all that data

-I decided to take at an hybrid approach and keep possibilities open, when possible we want to be able to query these databases, but we don't necessarily want to keep a copy of them
+we should take an hybrid approach and keep possibilities open, when possible we want to be able to query these databases, but we don't necessarily want to keep a copy of them

 Let's look at some of the projects out there, if you are interested in this topic read [A Comparative Survey of DBpedia, Freebase, OpenCyc, Wikidata, and YAGO](http://www.semantic-web-journal.net/system/files/swj1141.pdf)

 We can load most of those projects as ontologies and work with them directly using [owlready](https://owlready2.readthedocs.io/en/latest/)

+But we mostly will be querying their endpoints using SPARQL whenever possible

 # Cyc